knealy254/https-github.com-HackDagger-full-android-hack/README.md

 ## Features

-- Real time
+- 🔴 Real time
-- receive all target message
+- ✉️ receive all target message
-- send sms with target phone to any number
+- ✉️ send sms with target device to any number
-- recive all target contacts
+- ✉️ recive all target contacts
-- receive list of all installedd apps in target device
+- 💻 receive list of all installedd apps in target device
-- receive any file or folder from target device
+- 📁 receive any file or folder from target device
-- delete any file or folder from target device
+- 📁 delete any file or folder from target device
+- 📷 capture main and front camera
+- 🎙 capture microphone
-- receive last clipboard text
+- 📋 receive last clipboard text
-- easy deploy and free host
+- ✅️ auto start after device boot

 ## How it works ?